bendc/animateplus/README.md

 # Animate Plus

-Animate Plus is a modern animation library focusing on performance and authoring flexibility.
+Animate Plus is a JavaScript animation library focusing on performance and authoring flexibility.
 It aims to deliver a steady 60 FPS and weighs less than 2 KB (minified and gzipped), making it particularly well-suited for mobile.